Ph.D. Program in Management & Organizations

 Professor Ken Brown was awarded the 2014 Innovative Teaching Award from the Human Resources Division of the Academy of Management.
 This award is given to an individual who has developed an innovative teaching method or disseminated a new approach in the teaching of human resource management.

-Alumni and Professor In-Sue Oh was awarded the Early Career Achievement Award from the Human Resources Division of the Academy of Management.
+Alumnus and Professor In-Sue Oh was awarded the Early Career Achievement Award from the Human Resources Division of the Academy of Management.
 This award recognizes an early career researcher who has made distinguished contributions to the HR field.
-In-Sue Oh graduated from Iowa’s PhD program in 2009 and is currently an Associate Professor at Temple University.
+In-Sue Oh graduated from Iowa’s Ph.D. program in 2009 and is currently an associate professor at Temple University.
 He has more than 30 peer-reviewed publications on personality, selection, and research methods.